 Low-voltage MCB (Miniature Circuit Breaker) uses air alone to extinguish the arc.
 These circuit breakers contain so-called arc chutes, a stack of mutually insulated parralel metal plates which divide and cool the arc.
 By splitting the arc into smaller arcs the arc is cooled down while the arc voltage is increased and serves as an additional impedance which limits the current through the circuit breaker.
-The current-carrying parts near the contacts provide easy deflection of the arc into the arc chutes by a magnetic force of a current path, although Magnetic blowout coils or permanent magnets could also deflect the arc into the arc chute (used on circuit breakers for higher ratings).
-The number of plates in the arc chute is dependent on the short-circuit rating and nominal voltage of the circuit breaker.
+The current-carrying parts near the contacts provide easy deflection of the arc into the arc chutes by a magnetic force of a current path, althoughMagnetic blowout coils or permanent magnets could also deflect the arc into the arc chute is dependent on the short-circuit rating and nominal voltage of the circuit breaker.